ayushman101/Ticktech/README.md

 # Load Balancing:

-        The npm script  `start:dev`  starts server.js file which creates a PROXY SERVER acting as a LOAD BALANCER.
+        The npm script  `start`  starts app.js file which creates a PROXY SERVER acting as a LOAD BALANCER on the first worker Thread of cluster pool.
-        This server redirects incoming requests to CLUSTER WORKER THREADS using Round Robin Algorithm.
+        This server redirects incoming requests to  rest of CLUSTER WORKER THREADS using Round Robin Algorithm.

-        REFER TO LINE 33 IN SERVER.JS FILE FOR  ROUND ROBIN ALGO.
+        REFER TO LINE 78 IN APP.JS FILE FOR  ROUND ROBIN ALGO.

 # CLUSTER :